2s2e/Normal-Puzzle-Game/README.md

 It's up to you to figure out how to traverse this strange terrain however..., normal rules of logic may not apply

+For a full walkthrough, check out the following video: https://www.youtube.com/watch?v=Oa3NjRsigv0&feature=youtu.be&ab_channel=lutherwu

+Keep in mind that this was made by a bunch of amateurs under a limited time frame, so there may be bugs.

 Have fun!

 To play the game, download the "Normal Puzzle Game" folder and run the executable.